zorkian/cascade/README.md

-# prodstate
+# Cascade

 ### Description

-Prodstate is a project for managing a tree of Redis instances for quickly and reliably propagating state information across a large production cluster (10,000+ machines).
+Cascade is a project for managing a tree of Redis instances for quickly and reliably propagating state information across a large production cluster (10,000+ machines).

-In essence, prodstate is designed for data that fits a certain pattern:
+In essence, Cascade is designed for data that fits a certain pattern:

 * Available from every machine
 * Quick updates (sub-second normal case, worst case several seconds)